insight-creative/milksource.com/content/_index.md

 ---
 title: Home
 seo:
-  page_title: Horse boarding and animal rescue in De Pere, WI
+  page_title: Milk Source
   meta_description: >-
-    Whistler’s Run is an equestrian barn, horse boarding facility and animal rescue located on 42 gorgeous acres just 15 minutes from downtown De Pere!

   featured_image: /uploads/whistlers-generic-preview-image.jpg
 hero:
   enabled: true
-  heading: Where all animals are welcome and loved.
+  heading: Leading the way in modern sustainable agriculture
   # video: /uploads/whistlers-drone-intro.mp4
 intro:
   enabled: true
-  heading: Full-service horse boarding and animal rescue in De Pere, WI
+  heading: About Milk Source
   body: >-
-    <p>Located on 42 gorgeous acres just 15 minutes from downtown De Pere,
-    Whistler&rsquo;s Run and Rescue is a barn where all animals (and their humans) can feel welcome, loved and cared for.
-We offer full-service horse boarding, as well as private tours to view the barn and meet each of the horses and other full-time residents of Whistler's Run.</p><p>Looking to visit or join the Whistler&rsquo;s Run family?</p>
+    <p>Milk Source’s goal every day is to be an outstanding dairy producer through exceptional care of animals, sustainable practices, environmental accountability and constant attention to detail.
+We are proud of our honest and considerate work force, and have earned a reputation as a rewarding place to work.</p>
   button:
     enabled: true
     button_url: /schedule-a-tour/
-    button_text: Schedule a tour
+    button_text: Learn More About Milk Source
     open_in_new_tab: false
-  button_2:
+  # button_2:
-    enabled: true
+  #   enabled: true
-    button_url: /boarding/
+  #   button_url: /boarding/
-    button_text: Boarding services
+  #   button_text: Boarding services
-    open_in_new_tab: false
+  #   open_in_new_tab: false
   image:
     enabled: true
     image_url: /uploads/animal-group-image.jpg